 I’ve been married for 27 years as a strong-willed spouse.
 It hasn’t always been rainbows, glitter, and unicorns.
 It wasn’t easy learning to help each other be the best we could be, especially with our differences.
 What helped us was fully embracing the idea that different is not deficient.
 When you and your spouse bring your best and whole selves to the table, your marriage benefits.

-Organize what you want to say around your T.E.D., your Thoughts, Emotions, and Desires.
+- Organize what you want to say around your TED.
+These are your: Thoughts, Emotions, and Desires.

 Share what you think when you hear they’ve said negative things about you.
 For instance, “When I hear you’ve said bad things about me, it makes me think you are _____________ (unhappy, untrustworthy, two-faced).”

 Share what you think they’re saying about you.
 “To me, it sounds like you think I’m __________?”

 Share your emotions.
 If you felt betrayed, disrespected, or humiliated, say it.
 Try, “When I heard some of the things you said, I felt __________________.”

 Share your desire to deal with the issues or grievances together.
 “I wish we could work out our issues together.
 How can we do that?”

 So, you’ve got the convo rolling in a healthy, solution-oriented way.
 You’ve been transparent about your thoughts, emotions, and desires.
 (Keep those emotions in check even if you hear excuses, rationalizations, or blame-shifting.)
 You’ve given your spouse a safe context to explain, inform, own, and/or apologize.